kashansunday/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals for the day and break them down into smaller tasks.
 Then, allocate time for each task during your working hours.
 Planning ahead will prevent you from getting overwhelmed by tasks and help to keep you focused.
  <p>
 Finally, stay organised and use tools and techniques that help keep your code and project clean and manageable.
 Use version control systems like Git to track your changes and collaborate with others.
 Also, follow good coding practices like writing comments, using appropriate variable names, keeping your classes and functions concise, etc. These practices will make your coding experience more enjoyable and efficient.

+# 2024-02-16
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software.
+It's more important to first ensure correctness, clarity, and maintainability of your codebase.
+Optimize only when profiling and measurements show a genuine need for improvement in performance.
+Remember, simplicity and readability enhance long-term productivity and minimize bugs.